 Information assurance is a shared responsibility, and every member of the U-M community has an important role to play.
-IA staff members work with Security Unit Liaisons (SULs) across the university to coordinate and leverage university information assurance activities to meet unit requirements and support unit missions.
+ITS Information Assurance (IA) staff members work with Security Unit Liaisons (SULs) across the university to coordinate and leverage university information assurance activities to meet unit requirements and support unit missions.
 IA works to secure the University of Michigan.

 For a summary of IA support for U-M unit's see the Information Assurance for U-M and Your Unit brochure (PDF).